aimat-lab/ML4pXRDs/README.md

 synthetically generated random crystal structures.

-If you have any problems using the provided software, if documentation is missing, or if you find any bugs, feel free to contact us or add a new issue in the Github repository.
+If you have any problems using the provided software, if documentation is missing, or if you find any bugs, feel free to contact us or add a new issue on GitHub.

 The repository contains the following components:

 1. Optimized simulation

-    The code of the optimized simulation of powder XRDs (using numba LLVM just-in-time compilation) can be found in `./tools/simulation/`.
+    The code of the optimized simulation of powder XRDs (using numba LLVM just-in-time compilation) can be found in `./ml4pxrd_tools/simulation/`.
 This code is based on the implementation found in the [`pymatgen`](https://github.com/materialsproject/pymatgen) [1] library.

 2. Generation of synthetic crystals

-    The code of the generation of synthetic crystals can be found in `./tools/generation/`.
+    The code of the generation of synthetic crystals can be found in `./ml4pxrd_tools/generation/`.

 3. Distributed training